CyberCRI/RedMetrics.js/README.md

 JavaScript browser client for the open source game analytics service [RedMetrics.io](https://redmetrics.io).
 RedMetrics.js buffers requests and uses promises to make integration easy.

+We have also included a bridge for Unity games running within the browser using the WebPlayer.

 ## Use